 Once a business has found a good, reliable accountant they tend to hang on to them for dear life.
-Of course, trust between a company and its accountant is vital and can take years to build, but that certainly doesn’t mean you can’t bring in another expert when it comes to an R&D claim.
+Of course, vital trust between a company and its accountant can take years to build, but that certainly doesn’t mean you can’t bring in another expert when it comes to an R&D tax claim.
 Think of it as something like visiting your trusty GP who you’ve known for years and then being referred to a specialist; essentially they work together, not “instead of” each other.

 So what exactly are R&D Tax Credits?

 The R&D Tax Credits scheme has been around in Ireland since 2004 and is a Revenue-backed tax incentive designed to help Irish companies invest in innovation.
 It works by offering your business an opportunity to get back a percentage of its R&D expenditure, either as tax credits or as a lump sum.

 If a business has carried out any research and development, particularly over the last couple of years, then it may well qualify for R&D Tax Credits, which can cut down your Corporation Tax bill or increase your taxable losses.

 Why is it so important to get right?

 Let’s face it, no-one wants to miss out on a tax rebate.
 And the beauty of R&D Tax Credits is they apply to pretty much any type of innovation in any industry or sector, no matter the size or profitability of your company.

 The credit itself is calculated at 25% of applicable expenditure and is designed to reduce a company’s Corporation Tax (CT).
 If a company has offset both current and previous years’ CT liabilities, it can apply for a credit which is paid in instalments.